Lenddo/python-lenddo/README.md

 you of the results.
 You may only commit one job per `client_id`/`partner_script_id` pair.

 ### The PartnerToken API call
-`PartnerToken` has the following arguments, all required unless stated otherwise:
+`PartnerToken` takes the following arguments, all required unless stated otherwise:

 - **client_id** - a string that identifies the application to associate with an OAuth token It must match the `client_id` you use in the **CommitPartnerJob** step.